sftcd/tinfoil/README.md

 In this section we call out some generic issues that all cause all "break-TLS" proposals to fail.

-- As with most of these break-TLS attempts, the proponents have apparently only analysed the deployments about which they care, and ignore all other uses of TLS.
+- With all break-TLS attempts so far, the proponents have only analysed the deployments about which they care, and ignore all other uses of TLS.
 There are many other uses of TLS, for example the TLS1.2 RFC is currently (20170711) [referenced by](https://datatracker.ietf.org/doc/rfc5246/referencedby/) 434 other IETF specifications, and